Spinal Muscular Atrophy (SMA)

 The clinical assessment should be every 3-6 months depending on the severity of each condition.
 There is a series of specialized tests (eg sleep study) and some of the interventions that can be done are airway cleaning with special devices, non-invasive ventilation at night or even continuous, even as a preventive measure, hydration management and nutritional support, inhalation of bronchodilators and other appropriate drugs and of course special management in cases of acute respiratory infections, both pre- and post-operative.
 Physiotherapy is also a major contributor to appropriate breathing exercises.
 Annual vaccinations against pneumococcus and influenza virus are indicated.
 In serious cases, if discussed with the family and there are similar indications, invasive ventilation can be performed via tracheostomy.

-In order to deal with an emergency at home, the family must be informed, given detailed instructions and trained accordingly to intervene immediately.
-If it is necessary to transfer and stay in a special rehabilitation center or hospital unit, the necessary actions are taken in proportion to the indications and protocols for the respiratory and nutritional support and always in cooperation with the rest of the multidisciplinary team (physiotherapists, speech therapists, psychosocial services, palliative care) in order to avoid any complications.
+In order to deal with an emergency at home, family must be informed, given detailed instructions and trained accordingly to intervene immediately.
+If it is necessary to transfer and stay in a special rehabilitation center or hospital unit, the necessary actions are taken in proportion to the indications and protocols for respiratory and nutritional support and always in cooperation with the rest of the multidisciplinary team (physiotherapists, speech therapists, psychosocial services, palliative care) in order to avoid any complications.

 Consideration must be given to the prospects of new therapies in order to anticipate measures to address their possible complications.